Can homework be used as a teaching and learning tool?

 There is no evidence of any academic benefit supporting the value of homework for primary age children and education top-dog John Hattie says that “it has an effect of zero” – Alfie Kohn (2006) in The Homework Myth says that schools need to set their default setting to ‘no homework’.

 Paul Moss disagrees and encourages us to reframe our thinking around homework.
-He argues that any research into the effects of homework is worthless because the meta-analysis didn’t unearth the important work that isolate the diverse variables that can impact the outcome in determining a positive relationship between homework and achievement.
+He argues that any research into the effects of homework is worthless because the meta-analysis didn’t unearth the important work that isolates the diverse variables that can impact the outcome in determining a positive relationship between homework and achievement.
 Paul says,

 In Hattie’s own words, when homework isn’t deliberate practice, it is pointless.
 In relation to this site, there has not been any research that controlled the three essential principals of satisfactory tasks: quality, setting responsively, and amount of work proportional to spare time.
 Without such conditions being met, the effect size linking homework to achievement is invalid.